robbieheriot/Mushroom-Classification/README.md

 6. **Model Evaluation**: Accuracy of the classifier is calculated, and a classification report is printed, including precision, recall, and F1-score for each class.
 A confusion matrix is plotted using Seaborn's heatmap function to visualize the performance of the classifier.

-### Usage

-1. Ensure Python environment with necessary libraries (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn) is set up.
-2. Clone this repository.
-3. Make sure the dataset ('mushrooms.csv') is available locally or uploaded to the appropriate directory within the project repository.
-4. Run the provided Python script to execute the data preprocessing, model training, and evaluation steps.